Issues

 To select a predefined environment, click the Choose Columns button to display the Detected in environments field.
 Select one or more environments.
 For details, see Environments.

-To specify additional information about the environments in which you detected an issue, expand the Environment tags dropdown, and select the relevant tags.
+To specify additional information about the environments in which you detected an issue, open the Environment tags list, and select the relevant tags.
 If your particular environment is not represented by any of the existing ones, you can add more environment tags.
 For details, see Environment tags.

 The Custom Subtype and Item origin fields are optional.